OasisLMF/ODS_OpenExposureData/OpenResultsData/Docs/WorkedExamples/README.md

 # Open Results Data worked examples

 The worked examples in this section demonstrate how the variants of loss reports are calculated for platforms which use a sampling approach in their financial engine.

+The worked examples are;

+* SELT_SPLT - illustrates how Sample PLT is derived from Sample ELT
+* SELT_MELT_QELT - illustrates how Moment ELT and Quantile ELT are derived from Sample ELT

 ### Reports overview

 The main report types can be summarized as follows;